dermitkess/VideoVirtualAvatar/README.md

    - Download videofiles from: [insert Google Drive/Dropbox link].

 5. **Add the icon**:
-   - Place the `icon.png` file in the project root (`VideoVirtualAvatar`).
+   - Place the `icon.ico` file in the project root (`VideoVirtualAvatar`).
-   - Ensure the file is in PNG format and has an appropriate size (e.g., 32x32 or 64x64 pixels).
+   - Ensure the file is in ICO format and has an appropriate size (e.g., 32x32 or 64x64 pixels).

 6. **Run the program**:
    ```bash